How to get started

 If you're running Windows, it's highly recommended to first install WSL.
 This sets up a Linux environment on your Windows machine and simplifies development.

-Install Node.JS.
+Install Node.js.

 Install pnpm.

 Now, install the package manager pnpm.
 Installing pnpm using Corepack is strongly recommended.
-When the installation is complete, open a terminal and ensure pnpm works as expected by running the following command:

 Install Docker Desktop.